 Army looks to bolster digital simulations

-The Army is developing a new contract to support digital simulations facilities for the branch's Combat Capabilities Development Command.
+The Army is starting to develop a new contract to support digital simulations facilities for the branch's Combat Capabilities Development Command.

 Work will include simulator development, operations, maintenance and improvement, according to a new sources sought notice.